Godzilla vs. Biollante

 Godzilla vs. Biollante (ゴジラvsビオランテ, Gojira tai Biorante) (Note: Alternatively known as Godzilla vs. Violante.) is a 1989 Japanese kaiju film directed and written by Kazuki Ōmori, with special effects by Kōichi Kawakita.
 Distributed by Toho and produced under their subsidiary Toho Pictures, it is the 17th film in the Godzilla franchise, the second film in the franchise's Heisei period, and a sequel to 1984's The Return of Godzilla.
 The film stars Kunihiko Mitamura, Yoshiko Tanaka, Masanobu Takashima, Megumi Odaka, Toru Minegishi, Yasuko Sawaguchi, Toshiyuki Nagashima, Yoshiko Kuga, Ryunosuke Kaneda and Kōji Takahashi.
 This was Odaka's first appearance in the Godzilla franchise as Miki Saegusa, and would reprise the role in every film for the remainder of the Heisei series.

 In the film, corporations struggle for control over samples of Godzilla's cells, while the monster himself battles Biollante, a monster born from a combination of Godzilla's cells, the cells of a plant, and the cells of a human.
 The idea originated from a public story-writing contest, and set a trend common to all Heisei era movies, in which Godzilla faces off against opponents capable of metamorphosing into new, progressively more powerful forms.

 Godzilla vs. Biollante was released theatrically in Japan on December 16, 1989.
-It received generally positive reviews who praised the storyline, visual effects, and Sugiyama's score, but was a disappointment at the Japanese box office due to competition with Back to the Future Part II.
+It received generally positive reviews, with critics praising the storyline, visual effects, and Sugiyama's score, but was a disappointment at the Japanese box office due to competition with Back to the Future Part II.
 It received a direct-to-video release in the United States on November 25, 1992, through HBO Video.

-It was followed by Godzilla vs. King Ghidorah which was released on December 14, 1991.
+It was followed by Godzilla vs. King Ghidorah, released on December 14, 1991.